 It’s critical that each crane is properly set up, inspected, and properly maintained by the crane operator in order to ensure safe crane operation.
 When cranes are not set up properly or when the proper procedures aren’t followed, then the crane can become instable when the crane’s lift capacity has exceeded its limits.

 When mobile cranes are mounted to barges, it is very different than a crane that is operating on land.
 When the crane operator lands the load, it causes the barge to lean towards the load and this leaning or tilting of the barge is referred to as list.
 When the crane swings or changes its angles it can also cause the barge to list; therefore, it’s important that the crane operator expect and be prepared to compensate for this swinging motion.

 Crane Injury Statistics

-with overhead power lines or any other electrical source (24.1)
+Electrocution injuries from crane contacting overhead power lines or other electrical sources (24.1%)

-- Caught in the moving mechanisms of the crane (10.2%)
+Caught in the moving parts of the crane (10.2%)

 Compensation for Crane Injuries

 It’s absolutely important that employers ensure that their workers are properly trained and understand the proper use of the load charts for the cranes they are operating.
 It’s the employer’s responsibility to ensure that their workers comply with all of the safety requirements and regulations that are established by the OSHA, including OSHA 29 CFR 1910.180 (general industry cranes) and 29 CFR 1918.66 (maritime, cranes and derricks other than vessel’s gear) among others.